inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 ### via Package

 To install Inkdrop on Linux, you can download a Debian package, an RPM package, or a zip archive.
-The packages do not have auto-update features.
+These packages do not have an auto-update feature.
-So when you would like to upgrade to a new release of Inkdrop, you will have to repeat this installation process.
+To update to a new version, you will have to repeat the installation process.

 #### Debian, Ubuntu, or related systems